 Software to consider:

-- Acuity Scheduling – flexible appointment rules and client self-service.
+- Acuity Scheduling – flexible appointment rules and client self-service (note: Acuity now requires a Squarespace subscription).

 - SimplyBook.me – customizable booking pages with add-ons.